10 Easy Meals to Cook in a Hostel in 10 Minutes

 1. Chop your fruit into bite-sized pieces into a bowl

-2. Add at least four big spoons of yogurt (Note: almost all yogurts are already sweetened in New Zealand so taste if first before adding extra sugar)
+2. Add at least four big spoons of yoghurt (Note: almost all yoghurts are already sweetened in New Zealand so taste if first before adding extra sugar)

 3. Top-up with muesli